Is a Correction Looming Ahead for Chubb Limited (CB)

 Citigroup gave a rating of “Buy” to CB, setting the target price at $176 in the report published on December 08th of the previous year.

-Volatility was left at 2.53%, however, over the last 30 days, the volatility rate increased by 3.04%, as shares surge +2.03% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.20% upper at present.
+Volatility was left at 2.73%, however, over the last 30 days, the volatility rate increased by 4.03%, as shares sank -8.23% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.62% upper at present.

 Insider Trading